This post may contain affiliate links.

 Earlier on my path as a raw feeder, I learned the benefits of bone broth and I began adding it to my dogs' diet because I believed that bone broth added nutrients, naturally detoxed our dogs, and supported their joint health.
 Today, I have a different belief.

-- Added Nutrients: I believe that anything I add to my dogs' bowl has nutrients, but the question we must ask is “how much?”
+- Added Nutrients: I believe that anything I add to my dogs' bowl has nutrients, but the question we must ask is “how much?” and “how bioavailable are the nutrients?”
 I don't think bone broth can balance a raw diet nor do I think that bone broth is adding significant vitamins and minerals to my dogs' diet.

 Although I have changed my mind about the benefits of bone broth for dogs, I still add it to my dogs' diet because I do believe that it has a place.
 As I stated, it makes fasting easier, but the other reasons I add bone broth to my dogs' diet include: